- How to Go Gluten and Dairy Free (with Kids)

 As with any fad, it’s not right for everyone.
 (And as with some fads, it may not be a fad but have a lot of truth buried in popular responses to “getting healthy.”)

-After watching my husband’s amazing experience with going grain-free and then figuring out it was gluten that bothered him and hearing statistics like:
+After watching my husband’s amazing experience with going on a grain-free elimination diet meal plan and then figuring out it was gluten that bothered him and hearing statistics like:

 I’m to the point where when anyone talks of an unexplained malady, a pain that they can’t get rid of, or a health issue that doctors can’t figure out and are just medicating, I automatically think, “They should cut gluten.”

 When I see a child out of control or struggling academically or with their health, and especially when I notice dark circles under their eyes, I think, “I bet they have a dairy problem.”

 I can’t always be right.
 Not everyone can have an issue with gluten and dairy.

 But one in three just for gluten is a pretty huge percentage of the population.

 So maybe it’s a good idea to follow the advice of Dr. Tom O’Bryan’s, searing words that I heard on a podcast way back at the beginning of our journey and I’ll never forget: